kbase/collections/design/core_collection_operations.md

 #### List collections

-* For now returns all active collections based on the < 1000 collectoins assumption.
+* For now returns all active collections based on the < 1000 collections assumption.

 ```
 GET /collection